midknight41/quin/README.md

   });
 }
 ```
-But we'd rather use promises, so let's make some:
+But we'd rather use promises, so let's make some and let **quin** sort out the dependency:
 ```js
 var Q = require("q");
 var quin = require("quin");